-I also am struggling to see the direct tie in to lowering the curation tax rate.
+I also am struggling to see the direct tie-in to lowering the curation tax rate.
 While I have looked through the maths, and understand the point that is being made, I still don’t see how it ties back directly to a “need” to lower the curation tax rate.
-You mentioned how this attack vector was one constraint from holding back the lowering of it, but that implies that it should be lowered.

 You’re correct that the math doesn’t justify a need to lower the curation tax, only establishes a lower bound.
 At this point, as @davekaj noted, the need is anecdotal based on feedback that has come in from subgraph developers.

 I don’t know of a way of mathematically proving a “correct” level of curation tax, though one thing we could do w/ more time would be to do a full accounting of the costs to subgraph developers of using the decentralized network and making sure they are not excessive when compared to centralized alternatives.

 If we do adopt the change, we may assess whether we have lowered the curation tax by too much:

 - We see instances of the attacks that Curation Tax was designed to mitigate.

 - Indexers provide feedback that the costs of indexing subgraphs that upgrade too frequently for a given amount of signal are excessive.